tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 ---

-Sometimes, as a software developer, there's a little bit of code which could use a little bit of tweaking to make it just right.
-Othertimes, there's a lot of code that could use a ton of rewriting to make it half-way decent.
+Sometimes, as a software developer, there's a little bit of code which could use some fixing up to make it just right.
+Other times, there's a lot of code that could use a ton of rewriting to make it half-way decent.
 And sometimes, it's not until months later when this realization occurs.

 What follows is a contrived example to demonstrate building, and in the process refactoring, a small Python application.
-The only "requirement" at the start: store a list of cds using a linked list.
+The only "requirement" at the start: store a list of CDs using a linked list.
 And yes, inputting the CDs in the code is just fine (this will be fixed after unit tests are added, and not addressed in the post directly).